santigarcor/laratrust/docs/installation.rst

         composer require "santigarcor/laratrust:4.0.*"

 ..
 NOTE::
-    If you are using Laravel 5.5 you don't need to to steps 2 and 3.
+    If you are using Laravel 5.5 you don't need to do steps 2 and 3.

 2. Then in your ``config/app.php`` add the following to the providers array::